Drilling ban proposals divide Democrats in U.S. oil states

-CARLSBAD, New Mexico, Nov 1 (Reuters) - In the southeast corner of New Mexico, new houses, hotels and jobs are sprouting like flowers in the desert.
+CARLSBAD, New Mexico (Reuters) - In the southeast corner of New Mexico, new houses, hotels and jobs are sprouting like flowers in the desert.
 Trucks hauling equipment and laborers jam once-barren highways on the way to thousands of oil rigs.

 The Democrats who control the state’s government have lofty plans for the billions of dollars in projected tax revenues from the drilling industry in the Permian Basin, the world’s biggest oil field, starting with an overhaul of New Mexico’s ailing public education system.
 The biggest threat to those plans, however, may be the presidential candidates from their own party.